Xaphoon: Materials and makers

 In the spring of 2012, Wittman began a collaboration with Francesc Sans Sastre, a long-established luthier in Sant Jaume de Llierca, Spain, to produce hand-made wooden xaphoons in strict accordance with the original xaphoon design.
 These oak and olive wood xaphoons are sold under the name "Xaphoon de Catalunya".

-While the popularity of the xaphoon has led to frequent use of the word "xaphoon" to denote any type of small single-reed keyless woodwind instrument, the term remains a registered trade name.
-Only those instruments produced by Brian Wittman (Maui Xaphoon), Indiana Plastics (Xaphoon Pocket Sax), and Sans Luthier (Xaphoon de Catalunya) are allowed to be called xaphoons.
+While the word "xaphoon" is often used to denote any type of small keyless single-reed woodwind instrument, the term remains a registered trade name.
+Only instruments produced by Brian Wittman (Maui Xaphoon), Indiana Plastics (Xaphoon Pocket Sax), or Sans Luthier (Xaphoon de Catalunya) are allowed to use the xaphoon trademark.